Liu-rj/CS324_Deep_Learning/Assignment2/report.md

 ### Task 1.
 Model Implementation

 The architecture  of the CNN network implemented here follows the slides at the end of the CNN lecture, which consists of 8 convolutional layers, 5 max pooling layers and 1 full-connect layer.
-The input is 3-channel image of size 32 *32.
+The input is 3-channel image of size (32,32).
 Kernel size, stride, padding, input channels and output channels of each convolutional layer are already given in slides, so we will not cover them here.
-For the size of each channel, given input of size N* N, we can get the output size of each channel as
+For the size of each channel, given input of size (N,N), we can get the output size of each channel as

 $$
 N_{out}=[(N_{in}−K+2P)/S]+1,